A new poll shows that a solid majority of Americans opposes allowing business owners to deny services to people on the grounds of religious belief.

 “The support we’ve seen on these questions has been pretty stable,” Najle said.
 “The general public has been fairly supportive of LGBT issues for a while now.
 The differences are within the margin of error.”

 The survey also found strong support for marriage equality, with 62 percent of Americans saying they back it.
-PRRI says that’s a nine-point increase since 2015, when the Supreme Court upheld marriage equality.
+PRRI says that’s a nine-point increase since 2015 when the Supreme Court upheld marriage equality.
 Religious Right groups have continued to assail that ruling and have even speculated that a Supreme Court remade by President Donald Trump might overturn the decision.
 Culturally, however, it looks like they’ve lost the battle.

 It’s good to see polls trending in the right direction, but there’s always more work to do to ensure that religious freedom remains a shield to protect our rights, not a sword that others use to lash out.
 Americans United fights distorted versions of religious freedom every day, and we’d love for you to join us.